 What is a growl test?
 Is the siren broken?

-During late fall and winter, a "growl" test is performed 2nd, 3rd, 4th, 5th Wednesdays.
+A "growl" test is performed 2nd, 3rd, 4th, 5th Wednesdays.
 A growl test momentarily starts the siren, and quickly shuts down.
-It might seem like the siren is broken, but if heard during late fall/winter, it's just a growl test.
+It might seem like the siren is broken, but it's just a growl test.

 Flood Insurance - Do you need it?

 Flooding is the #1 natural hazard in the United States.
 The flood protection program by the City of Rochester greatly reduces the threat of river & stream flooding for city residents.
 Still, the National Flood Insurance Program and the City of Rochester Emergency Management Division wants residents to know that while homeowners insurance won't cover against flooding, you can protect your home and property by purchasing a flood insurance policy.
 To purchase a flood insurance policy, contact a local insurance agent

 Here is helpful information to guide you with a decision: